hn3etta/VS2015-React-Redux-Webpack-Front-end-example/README.md

 ### To Dos

-I didn't have time to finish the following:
+Still need to work on the following

+01. Fix error handling if openCourseActions’s saveOpenCourse function fails on a new openCourse entry.
+Might need to create a container for openCourses List
+02. Fix modal brief display on CoursesPage when component mounts.
+Need to work on Greensock timeline setup
+03. Add course “Title” to the “Open Course Settings” modal form
+04. Change approach for action mutations to reducer?
+Smaller data objects sent to reducers for merging with state?
+05. Add logic to handle session timeouts while within the applcation (auth checks only occuring on state persist loading for page loads).
+06. Add logic for localization
-01. Complete all of the unit tests for the components
+07. Complete all of the unit tests for the components

+### License

+MIT